RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 For certificates issued by the Federal Common Policy CA, failure to object to the certificate or its contents constitutes acceptance of the certificate.

-For all other CAs operating under this policy, no stipulation
+For all other CAs operating under this policy, no stipulation.

 ### Publication of the Modified Certificate by the CA